retiangson/MSE800_Car_Rental/README.md

 # 🚗 Car Rental System – User Documentation

 ## 📌 Overview
 The **Car Rental System** is a Python-based application designed to automate the rental process for a car rental company.
 It replaces manual paperwork with a digital solution that supports **user management, car management, rental booking, and rental lifecycle management**.

 The system follows **Object-Oriented Programming (OOP)** principles, **layered architecture**, and **design patterns** (Repository, Service Layer, DTOs, Singleton for DB Manager).

-It provides both **command-line UI** and extendable APIs.
+---

+Great idea 👍 I’ll integrate this into your **“Running the Application”** section so users have all 4 options:

+1. CLI
+2. Executable build
+3. API Server
+4. Prebuilt ZIP (standalone)

+And I’ll also add an **“Initial Admin Access”** section so users know the default login credentials.

+Here’s the improved version for your README:

 ---